Horbenkodev/hugo-blog/content/posts/healthcare-crm-development/index.md

 ---
-title: What You Need to Know about Healthcare CRM Development
+ceoTitle: " What You Need to Know about Healthcare CRM Development"
+title: " Healthcare CRM Development: Why and When Do You Need It?"
+breadcrumbs: CRM Software Development for Healthcare
+slug: healthcare-crm-development
+draft: false
-publishDate: '2023-06-20T00:00:00Z'
+publishDate: 2023-06-20T00:00:00Z
-authors: []
-description: The most important things to consider before starting CRM software development for healthcare organizations.
 image: healthcare_crm.png
 og_image: healthcare_crm_socials.png
+description: The most important things to consider before starting CRM software development for healthcare organizations.
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories: []
 industries:
   - healthcare
-categories: []
+questionary:
+  - question: What is a CRM system for the healthcare industry?
+    answer: A CRM system helps to accumulate and process patients' data that can be further used for establishing better interaction with them and improving their experience.
+Thanks to the possibility to integrate CRM software with other platforms, organizations can keep all clinical and non-clinical information in one place and get easy access to it.
+  - question: How long does it take to build a healthcare CRM solution?
+    answer: The time frames of any software development project can significantly vary based on the requirements and complexity of your solution.
+The exact estimates can be provided to you by your development team but on average it can take from 4 to 8 months.
+If you have a large organization, the entire project can take more time.
 ---
 It's difficult to imagine the functioning of any modern company or organization without using business software in dealing with routine tasks and processes.
 Healthcare institutions also greatly rely on various systems and applications for efficiently building their workflow.